aggiewb/hook-todo-list/README.md

 User Story #2: I can submit the item in the input to add to my list.

-User Story #3: I can see my entire list of items, and the list is updated as I add new items.
+User Story #3: I can see my entire list of items, and the list is updated as I add new unique items.

 User Story #4: I can remove single items from my list with a clickable icon.